Unearth: Watchers of Rule and departure of John Maggard (2014–2016)

+In mid 2014 the band embarked on a 10th anniversary tour for their album The Oncoming Storm playing it in its entirety.

-During fall 2014, Unearth released two tracks from their new album Watchers of Rule, which was later released on October 28, 2014 via eOne Music and features 11 tracks on the regular edition and 13 tracks on the deluxe version.
+During fall 2014, Unearth released two tracks from their new album Watchers of Rule, which was later released on October 28, 2014, via eOne Music and features 11 tracks on the regular edition and 13 tracks on the deluxe version.
+The album debuted at number 105 on the Billboard 200.

 In an interview with Noisefull, lead guitarist Buz McGrath revealed that the band currently has an open bass player position, confirming that John 'Slo' Maggard (who had been missing from touring for the last two years and did not contribute to Watchers of Rule) is no longer in the band.
 DeVries, who had performed live bass on all but one tour since the start of 2013, also chose to end his association with the band (and indeed stepped out of music altogether) at year's end, with Chris O'Toole being selected as a live fill-in afterward.

-Unearth headlined the fury tour which featured acts like Fit For an Autopsy, Reflections, Great American Ghost, Ringworm and Culture Killer.
+Unearth headlined the fury tour which featured acts like Fit for an Autopsy, Reflections, Great American Ghost, Ringworm and Culture Killer.

+In 2015 they toured worldwide doing shows in North America along with separate tours in Europe and Asia.

 The band then supported Soilwork on their Fury Tour alongside Battlecross, Darkness Divided and Wovenwar.
+They also took part in the 2016 MTV Headbangers Ball Tour.

-In 2017, Unearth did a small Spring headliner with Fit for an Autopsy, exalt and Darkness Divided.
+In 2017, Unearth did a small spring headliner with Fit for an Autopsy, Exalt and Darkness Divided.